ZooTeDxBooTeD/ZooTeDxBooTeD/README.md

 ## Featured Project

-### 🎵 RandoTone
+### 🎵 echo
 **Offline-first ringtone personalization for iOS**

-RandoTone is a concept iOS app that explores how music personalization can extend into ringtones while remaining fully aligned with iOS constraints and App Store guidelines.
+echo is a concept iOS app that explores how music personalization can extend into ringtones while remaining fully aligned with iOS constraints and App Store guidelines.

 **Key principles**
 - Offline-first after setup